Connect with others who understand.

 • Back of the scalp

-Picker’s nodules are less common in the middle of the back because it is more difficult to reach this area.
+Picker’s nodules are less common in the middle of the back, likely because that area is harder to reach and scratch.

 Intense Itching and Crawling Sensation